-The Gainsight admin, Gainsight standard, JBCXM_GS_Permission, Gainsight Limited, and Gainsight Special permission sets allow control over the visibility of Gainsight objects within Salesforce.
+The Gainsight Admin, Gainsight Standard, JBCXM_GS_Permission, Gainsight Viewer, and Gainsight Special permission sets allow control over the visibility of Gainsight objects within Salesforce.
 These permission sets are included in the Gainsight managed package.

-- Gainsight Admin - This permissions set gives access to all Gainsight Objects (ViewAll, ModifyAll), Apex Classes and Visualforce Pages.
+- Gainsight Admin - This permissions set grants access to all Gainsight Objects (ViewAll, ModifyAll), Apex Classes and Visualforce Pages.

-- JBCXM GS Permission - Used to give access to Gainsight objects that have a master detail relation with Account.
+- JBCXM GS Permission - Used to grant access to Gainsight objects that have a master detail relation with Account.

-- Gainsight Standard - This permission set gives access to all the Gainsight Objects (Read, Create, Edit, Delete), Apex Classes and Visualforce Pages except admin pages.
+- Gainsight Standard - This permission set grants access to all the Gainsight Objects (Read, Create, Edit, Delete), Apex Classes and Visualforce Pages except admin pages.

-- Gainsight Limited - This permission set gives access only to (Account/Opportunity) widgets and service cloud pages, and read only permission on all Gainsight objects.
+- Gainsight Viewer - This permission set grants access only to Gainsight widgets on the Account and Opportunity detail view pages, for the Salesforce products, Service Cloud and Sales Cloud.
+This permission set grants read only permission on all the Gainsight objects.

-- Gainsight Special - This permission set will give access to the Rule Config page.
+- Gainsight Special - This permission set grants access to the Rule Config page.

 It is recommended to assign users the following permission sets:

-Note: If any of the above users will be creating rules, you will want to also assign them Gainsight_Special.
-Typically, Gainsight Admins will need access to the Rules Engine.
+Note: If any of the above users should create rules, you should also assign them, Gainsight_Special permission set.
+Typically, Gainsight Admins need access to Rules Engine.